Background pattern

 Place the cap after each use to keep the applicator head clean.

-Ensure the cap is always correctly placed (you will hear a click) to prevent Daivobet gel from spilling during storage and transportation.
+Make sure the cap is always properly placed (you will hear a click) to avoid the Daivobet gel spilling during storage and transport.

-K) Estimating the remaining amount of Daivobet gel
+• Calculating the remaining amount of Daivobet gel.

-To estimate the remaining amount of Daivobet gel, look at the lower part of the cartridge to see the position of the piston.
-The piston moves up as the gel is used.
+To estimate the remaining amount of Daivobet gel, look at the bottom of the cartridge to see the position of the plunger.
+The plunger moves up as the gel is used.

 Before using it again

-Before use, always check the expiration date that appears on the label of the cartridge.
+Before use, always check the expiration date on the label of the cartridge.

-Do not use it if it has expired or 6 months have passed since the cartridge was opened.
+Do not use it if the expiration date has been reached or 6 months have passed since the cartridge was opened.

-The expiration date that appears on the cartridge is the last day of the month indicated.
+The expiration date on the cartridge is the last day of the month indicated.

 Remove the cap by lifting the tab.